Aliases for GP1BB Gene

 GeneCards Summary for GP1BB Gene

 GP1BB (Glycoprotein Ib Platelet Beta Subunit) is a Protein Coding gene.
-Diseases associated with GP1BB include bernard-soulier syndrome, type c and bloom syndrome.
-Among its related pathways are ECM-receptor interaction and Hematopoietic cell lineage.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+Diseases associated with GP1BB include Bernard-Soulier Syndrome and Autosomal Dominant Macrothrombocytopenia.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Platelet activation.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is GP9.

 UniProtKB/Swiss-Prot for GP1BB Gene